hopsoft/coast/README.md

 * Sinatra like **DSL** for hooking into those callbacks
 * **Implicit security** via authorization with your favorite libs *...such as CanCan*

+**Works best when you stick to Rails conventions.**

+*Actually... bad things will happen if you stray from the straight & narrow.*

 ## TL;DR
 ### Quick-start for the lazy